mikemunsell/BNPTSClust-python/README.md

 granular frequencies (weekly, daily) to come soon.

 The majority of the documentation and variable/function names are modeled directly from the R BNPTClust package in order to maintain consistency between languages.
-A Jupyter notebook with an example using the monthly stock dataset from the R package is provided.
+The results folder includes the figures that are produced using a monthly stock dataset (see code/example.py for script to reproduce the figures).

 Link to [Nieto-Barajas and Contreras-Cristan (2014)](https://projecteuclid.org/download/pdfview_1/euclid.ba/1393251774).